UKCloud/documentation/articles/hpc/hpc-ref-overview.md

 - Personalised support via Customer Success Managers, Technical Account Managers and a telephone support desk

-To model a total cost of ownership, you may also want to consider additional elements, such as connectivity; and service options, such as cloud enablement and cross-domain services.
+To model a total cost of ownership, you may also want to consider additional elements, such as connectivity, and service options, such as cloud enablement and cross-domain services.

 High Performance Compute is subject to the following:

-- The minimum cluster size is 1,920 cores; which can be scaled in blocks of 960 cores.
+- The minimum cluster size is 1,920 cores, which can be scaled in blocks of 960 cores.

 - All VMs within the cluster must exist within a single production VDC and within a single site.